octokit/plugin-rest-endpoint-methods.js/docs/migrations/startImport.md

 </td></tr>
 <tr><td>vcs</td><td>no</td><td>

 The originating VCS type.
-Can be one of `subversion`, `git`, `mercurial`, or `tfvc`.
-Please be aware that without this parameter, the import job will take additional time to detect the VCS type before beginning the import.
+Without this parameter, the import job will take additional time to detect the VCS type before beginning the import.
 This detection step will be reflected in the response.

 </td></tr>
 <tr><td>vcs_username</td><td>no</td><td>